git add

 Both substances affect how your blood clots, but in different ways.
 Aspirin is an antiplatelet medicine that stops blood cells (platelets) from sticking together.
 Ginkgo biloba also has blood-thinning properties.
 When used together, they have an 'additive effect', meaning they combine to make the blood much thinner than intended.

 You should consult your doctor before taking ginkgo biloba if you are already taking aspirin.
 If your doctor confirms you can take both, watch closely for signs of unusual bleeding or bruising.
-You must stop taking ginkgo biloba at least two weeks before any scheduled surgery or dental work.
+If you have a planned surgery or dental work, ensure your doctor knows you take these, as you may need to stop them well in advance.

 Continua a leggere sotto

-Both medicines thin the blood and prevent clotting.
-Taking them together significantly increases your risk of internal bleeding.
-You must stop taking ginkgo biloba at least two weeks before any planned surgery or dental work.
+Both aspirin and ginkgo biloba thin the blood.
+Taking them together significantly increases your risk of severe bleeding.
+You must stop taking them at least 7 to 14 days before any planned surgery or dental work.

 Asma